pkp24/Vship/doc/FFVship.md

 example: --start 10 --every 2 --encoded-offset 1 --source-indices 13
 compare: frame 10+2*13 = 36 for source and frame 10+2*13+1 = 37 for encoded

+### --crop...

+There are multiple crop functions that can be seen in -h to define the crop rectangle of both source and encoded

+beware that any size mismatch will imply a resize! example:

+my source is 1910x1080 and my encoded is 1920x1080

+I crop my source at left by 10 to 1900x1080 and my encoded at left by 10 to 1910x1080 Then FFVship will resize the decode the encoded to 1920x1080 then resize to 1910x1080 then crop to 1900x1080.
+(the step is: decode to normal size, resize to the right size such that once cropped, it matches source cropped size)

 ### -t / -g

 -t corresponds to the number of decoding process used.
 It is recommended to increase this value to -t 2 or -t 3 if your CPU has too much cores for the decoding process to fully use it (if it not already saturating your GPU). -g correponds to the number of stream in the GPU, -g 3 is usually considered enough, it can be lowered to reduce VRAM or increased a bit to help the GPU parallelize frames better if it fails to being fully used.